-Narrative Sections: The proposal must be written by the student, reviewed and endorsed by the faculty mentor, and include proper citation for any sources referenced.
+Narrative Sections: Visit http://urop.wayne.edu/updated rubric for evaluation of proposals 9-9-2013.pdf to view the rubric which will be used to evaluate the proposals.
+The proposal must be written by the student, reviewed and endorsed by the faculty mentor, and include proper citation for any sources referenced.
 In addition, the proposal must be two to four pages in length and contain the following headings: